 - 2.6 Whilst there is no doubt that High Streets will change in future, it remains difficult to be certain of the nature, extent and timing of that change.
-In a five year strategy it is considered too early to look ahead to long term structural issues with town centres, such as reducing their area by permitting alternative changes of use on the fringes of the town centre.
-This is particularly so when Musselburgh is a growing town. - 2.7 With low vacancy rates and quick turnover of vacant units, current indications are that Musselburgh town centre is weathering the poor economic conditions reasonably well.
+In a five year strategy it is considered too early to look ahead to long term structural issues with town centres, such as reducing their area by permitting alternative changes of use on the fringes of the town centre. - 2.7 With low vacancy rates and quick turnover of vacant units, current indications are that Musselburgh town centre is weathering the poor economic conditions reasonably well.
 While there is no guarantee that this will continue, with the town's population planned to increase there should be more demand in future for the commercial facilities provided in its town centre.
 The challenge will be for businesses to market themselves to new residents to establish early patterns of town centre use. - 2.8 Within the five year period of this strategy a series of planned interventions to improve the overall environment of the town centre and attract investment should help to maintain the busy town centre, the first overarching aim of the strategy.